KBNLresearch/iromlab/readme.md

 * [Setup Guide](./doc/setupGuide.md) - covers installation, setup and configuration of Iromlab and the wrapped software
 * [User Guide](./doc/userGuide.md) - explains how to use Iromlab.
-* [Arhitecture Overview](./doc/architectureOverview.md) - gives an overview of Iromlab's architecture
+* [Architecture Overview](./doc/architectureOverview.md) - gives an overview of Iromlab's architecture

 ## Contributors